SooryaGeorge7/Paint-In-Cafe/README.md

 * I acknowledge Mckenna Grace for replying to my question about a bug on ask-anything slack group.
 * UCD academy novemeber private group in slack for our almost weekly facilitator sessions that have helped in getting some our doubts cleared with regards to the project.
 * Chris Quinn for delivering our facilitator and master classes so far which has helped me to not feel completly alone in this journey.
-* I acknowledge Eli Dimitrova and Lane sawyer thompson for reply to my question regarding mentor sessions in slack.
+* I acknowledge Will Griffiths for replying to my question regarding background colors in slack.